isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-10-14-post-Oral Answer by Senior Minister of State for Law Murali Pillai to PQs on Community Disputes.md

 {:start="12"}
 12. For these cases, where suitable, the recent CDMF enhancements will empower public officers – such as HDB officers – to issue a Mediation Direction, or MD in short.

-a.
-MDs are legally backed orders that require recipients to attend mediation at the CMC.
+<p style="margin-left: 40px">a.
+MDs are legally backed orders that require recipients to attend mediation at the CMC.</p>

-b.
-Non-compliance without reasonable excuse, is an offence.
+<p style="margin-left: 40px">b.
+Non-compliance without reasonable excuse, is an offence.</p>

-c.
-This allows us to require disputing neighbours to attend a mandatory mediation, which Members have asked about.
+<p style="margin-left: 40px">c.
+This allows us to require disputing neighbours to attend a mandatory mediation, which Members have asked about.</p>

 {:start="13"}
 13. Now, we have established a Community Relations Unit, and empowered its officers to take decisive action in a neighbour dispute.

-a.
-CRU officers are empowered to investigate, collect evidence, and if need be, intervene quickly through levers like advisories, warnings, and abatement orders.
+<p style="margin-left: 40px">a.
+CRU officers are empowered to investigate, collect evidence, and if need be, intervene quickly through levers like advisories, warnings, and abatement orders.</p>

-b.
+<p style="margin-left: 40px">b.
 Since 7 April 2025, the CRU and the MD framework have been piloted in the HDB estates of Tampines town.
-We have previously explained why we have chosen to start with a pilot.
+We have previously explained why we have chosen to start with a pilot.</p>

 {:start="14"}
 14. Generally, most cases should be addressed through mediation or by the CRU.